 All crimes reported to TSUPD receive a preliminary investigation by the TSUPD.
 Where a suspect(s) can be identified, TSUPD officers preserve evidence and establish probable cause to prosecute the offender(s) in state or city court.
 With certain misdemeanor offenses, the offender(s) may be referred to the Dean of Students/Chief Judicial Officer for corrective action and/or referred to the local District Attorney for criminal prosecution.
 All felonies are investigated initially by the Tennessee State University Police Department to determine if a crime has been committed and to gather basic facts prior to notifying the local District Attorney's Office.
-The police investigator(s) will prepare a presentation to the local District Attorney decides whether criminal charges will be prosecuted and will conduct the prosecution that follows.
+The police investigator(s) will prepare a presentation to the local District Attorney's Office for prosecution, in cooperation with the University.
+The local District Attorney decides whether criminal charges will be prosecuted and will conduct the prosecution that follows.
 The decision to prosecute in a court of law does not exclude the possibility that disciplinary action may be initiated by TSU.